wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 ## Modifying Smart Asset Script

 A transaction involving the execution of an asset script has the transaction fee increased by 0.004 WAVES.
 The fee for its completion is 1 WAVES.
 Only the account that issued the smart asset can change the script.

+The script cannot be removed, so it is impossible to turn a smart asset into a regular one.
+However, you can set a script that always returns `true`, that is, allows all transactions.

 ## Smart asset fees